DVSA Roadside Vehicle Checks For Commercial Vehicles

 The fine that your business might receive for running an unsafe vehicle will be proportionate to the severity of the defect.

-Brakes that are heavily eroded for example might encourage a fairly hefty fine.
-On the other hand, if there are only minor faults, you might not be fined but will be issued an advisory notice that encourages you to get the fault fixed.
+For example, heavily eroded brakes are a reasonably hefty fine.
+On the other hand, if the fault is minor, you might not be fined, but an advisory notice will be issued that encourages you to get the fault fixed.

-Whilst businesses might argue that they were unaware of the fault, this is uncommon.
-85% of defects can be spotted during the driver’s walk-around check that they should carry out before each journey.
+Businesses might argue that they were unaware of the fault, but this is uncommon.
+85% of defects can be spotted during the driver’s walk-around check, which they should carry out before each journey.

 How can Fuel Card Services help?

-As you can tell, it is worthwhile to make sure your commercial vehicles and drivers are prepared to pass a roadside vehicle check.
-Ensure that your vehicles are in prime condition and your drivers are doing their best to maintain the vehicle’s health.
+As you, ensure your commercial vehicles and drivers are prepared to pass a roadside vehicle check.
+Ensure that your vehicles are in prime condition and that your drivers do their best to maintain their health.

 Get in touch today and see how we can help your businesses save time and money.